apigee/trireme/README.md

 Noderunner uses Java's standard "SSLEngine" for TLS/SSL and HTTPS support, whereas standard Node.js uses OpenSSL.
 The TLS implementation in Node.js is a fairly thin layer on top of OpenSSL and we chose not to try and replicate this in Java.

+SSLEngine and OpenSSl are not exactly the same.
+Most notably, especially with Java 7, SSLEngine supports a different set of cipher suites, particularly the various elliptical curve ciphers.
+There are ciphers in common (otherwise almost everything will break) but there are many that are not.
+Many Node.js tests that rely on older cipher suites using DES or RC4 will not run on Noderunner because many of these older and weaker cipher suites are disabled by default in Java.

 Furthermore, Java's SSLEngine relies on its own "keystore" files, whereas OpenSSL can operate on a variety of files but typically processes PEM files.